-Finally, as you may have figured out from the aforementioned table, plans with lower premium also tend to have a high deductible, high co-payment, etc. The following explains what these terms mean.
+Finally, plans with lower premiums also tend to have higher deductibles, co-payments, and more exclusions.
 Essentially, even though you don’t have to fork out a lot each month for health insurance, you may be required to pay more out of pocket for treatments.

 Deductible: This is the amount you have to pay out of pocket before your health insurance plan kicks in and the insurer starts paying.